Truss dismisses calls to discuss cost-of-living support with Sunak and Johnson

 ‘I think it will be constitutionally deeply undesirable,’ foreign secretary says

-Liz Truss has dismissed calls to get together with Boris Johnson and former chancellor Rishi Sunak to discuss the cost-of-living crisis and agree upon a support package before the Tory leadership contest concludes.
+Liz Truss has dismissed calls to get together with Boris Johnson and the former chancellor Rishi Sunak to discuss the cost of living crisis and agree upon a support package before the Tory leadership contest concludes.

 Describing it as “constitutionally, deeply undesirable” and a “kangaroo committee”, the frontrunner to replace Mr Johnson said she is concentrating on her work as foreign secretary.